 All infractions of academic dishonesty by undergraduates must be reported to Undergraduate Studies for resolution through that office.
 In cases of plagiarism instructors may use the Plagiarism Resolution Form.

 See the Undergraduate Academic Integrity Policy website for additional information and the current catalogue for the policy.

-For graduate students, see the current graduate student handbook for all policies.
+For graduate students, see the current Graduate School Handbook for all policies.